 - Hazardous Waste Minimization Program;

 - Hearing Conservation Program;

 - Safety with Chemical Carcinogens in Research and Teaching; and

 The following responsibilities are assigned to various University administrators, faculty and staff:

 The Campus Environmental Health & Safety Committee recommends university policy concerning environmental and safety issues.

-The Division of Public Safety enforces compliance with federal, state, local and university policies concerning occupational safety and health.
-The Division of Public Safety is responsible for investigating occupational safety and health concerns and providing consultation to departments for compliance with standards and policies.
-The Division of Public Safety reports environmental and safety concerns to the Vice President for Administration and Finance, and the Campus Environmental Health & Safety Committee, as well as, Federal, State and local public agencies, as required by law.
+Environmental Health and Safety enforces compliance with federal, state, local and university policies concerning occupational safety and health.
+Environmental Health and Safety is responsible for investigating occupational safety and health concerns and providing consultation to departments for compliance with standards and policies.
+Environmental Health and Safety reports environmental and safety concerns to the Vice President for Administration and Finance, and the Campus Environmental Health & Safety Committee, as well as, Federal, State and local public agencies, as required by law.

 The Department Head or Director of each individual department is responsible for the implementation of safe work practices and adherence to occupational safety and health regulations and policies.
-The Department Head or Director should communicate with the Division of Public Safety and report any occupational safety and health problems.
-Any work related accidents should be reported to Human Resource Services, who in turn, reports them to the Division of Public Safety.
-Near-accidents or near-misses should be reported directly to the Division of Public Safety.
+The Department Head or Director should communicate with the Environmental Health and Safety and report any occupational safety and health problems.
+Any work related accidents should be reported to Human Resource Services, who in turn, reports them to Environmental Health and Safety.
+Near-accidents or near-misses should be reported directly to Environmental Health and Safety.

 Each employee is responsible to know, understand and follow the guidelines and should be continually on guard to prevent unsafe work practices.
 The employee should report to the Department Head or Director any work related accidents, near-accidents or occupational safety and health problems that need to be addressed.